What are science-based targets?

 Offsets are a great tool to compensate for unavoidable emissions.
 Using carbon credits in the short term will certainly help the atmosphere while you reduce, even if you aren’t counterbalancing everything.
 But they don’t count as part of a science-based reduction strategy.
 To truly achieve net zero, we must reduce emissions overall.

-As mentioned upfront, you can only refer to your emissions reduction programme as being an SBT if you have it officially validated by the SBTi.
-The SBTi was founded by WWF, CDP, United Nations Global Compact, and the World Resources Institute.
-For more information, check out their website.
+As mentioned upfront, you can only refer to your emissions reduction targets as being officially validated by SBTi, and listed on the SBTi website, if you officially submit to the SBTi for validation.
+For more information on official validation, check out the submission section on their website.

 In Part 2 of this series, we look at the benefits of SBTs and why you should consider committing to one.
 Keep reading here.